 Only registered voters affiliated with a particular party may vote in its primary.
 Annually parties may choose to open their primaries to all registered voters up to 6 months before Election Day.
 In 2020 primaries remain closed.
 See Maryland Republican Party or Democratic Party sites for more details.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-You can vote in person at designated early voting locations from Oct.
-27th to Nov.
-3rd at 8:00 p.m. before the election.
+You can vote in person at designated early voting locations from April 16th to April 23rd before the election.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.1st.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than April 21st.
+Then, when you complete your absentee ballot, it must be received by 8 pm on April 28th, election day.

 If you miss the April 21st mail deadline, you may request an absentee ballot by electronic download through November 2nd and hand deliver to your local board of elections.
 Click here for more information.

 Voter ID + Eligibility for Maryland

 No, voters do not need an ID

 Find out more about your rights in Maryland.